 - People with photophobia can be helped by wearing light-filtering lenses to block out the wavelengths most likely to cause symptoms.

-If you have light sensitive vision, give our Axon Optics eyewear a try.
+If you have a light-sensitive vision, give our Axon Optics eyewear a try.
 They provide relief to about 90% of the people who wear them.
 If you don’t like the product or you want to try a different size, just send them back, we will be happy to issue a refund or exchange.
 Shop Axon Eyewear.

 We look forward to hearing your thoughts and experiences below in the comments section.